-- Awareness of the current program and where there are gaps or weaknesses that need to be addressed.
+- Evaluation of the current program and gaps that need to be addressed.

-- Comprehensive understanding of the challenges currently being faced by the organization as a result of current onboarding practices.
+- Understanding of the challenges faced by the organization and new employees.

 - Create effective and impactful socialization initiatives to best acclimate new hires.

-- Formalization of the new hire performance management process as a key component of onboarding.
+- Form the new hire performance management process.

 Key Benefits Achieved